2025 Storm Events in San Diego

 - Blistering or bubbling on flat roofs

-25% Rule: If damage covers more than 30% of the roof or the roof is over 15-20 years old with multiple issues, replacement is typically more cost-effective than ongoing repairs.
+25% Rule: If damage covers more than 30% of the roof or the roof is over 15-20 years old with multiple issues, replacement is typically more effective than ongoing repairs.
 Single leaks, isolated damage, or roofs under 10 years old are usually good candidates for repair.

 San Diego at a Glance